hth313/boost41/doc/misc.rst

 digits.

-To enter the number, you can use the usual ``CODE`` function, but it is probably easiest to just key it in using the Ladybug module, with a setting of 56-bits word size and hex mode:
+To enter the number, you can use the usual ``CODE`` function, but it is probably easiest to just key it in using the Ladybug module configured with 56-bit word size and hex mode:

 .. code-block:: ca65